rmscode/binary-garden/docs/cloud/microsoft-365/entra/entra-mfa.md

     The per-user settings supersede the MFA enforcement in security defaults.
 You may enable, enforce or disable MFA on a per-user basis regardless of whether the security defaults are being used or not.

+## Verify MFA

+Ruud Mens (LazyAdmin) has written a decent [article](https://lazyadmin.nl/powershell/msgraph-mfa-status/) that includes a script on how to retrieve the status and method of each Entra user.

 ## Reset User MFA

 !!! info "[Temporary Access Pass](#temporary-access-pass-tap)"